dgoelitz/MVP-chatroom/README.md

  -->

 ## Heading ##
-  > My product is a chatroom and, if I hae time, there will also be a game there.
+  > My product is a chatroom and, if I have time, there will also be a game there.

 ## Sub-Heading ##
   > The product is for people who want to chat and possibly play a game.